 The Dairy Inspection Program is a regulatory program designed to ensure that milk and other dairy products are safe for consumption.
-Dairy inspectors perform inspections of the facilities and equipment involved in producing, collecting, and processing milk; including dairy farms, milk tanker trucks, and dairy processing plants.
+Dairy inspectors perform inspections of the facilities and equipment involved in producing, collecting, and processing milk.
+This includes dairy farms, milk tanker trucks, and dairy processing plants.
 Inspections are performed regularly according to state and federal requirements.
-Refer to the Dairy Inspection Responsibilities chart – sidebar – for more information.
-Without dairy inspection, farmers, dairy plants, and cooperatives would not be able to sell Grade A milk across state lines.

 Dairy Inspection Responsibilities

-In Minnesota, milk and other dairy products are produced under either the Grade A program or the Manufacturing grade program.
+In Minnesota, milk and other dairy products are produced under either the Grade A program or the manufacturing grade program.
 Dairy inspectors conduct inspections to ensure facilities meet state and federal requirements under each applicable program.
 For more information, refer to the Dairy Inspector Responsibilities chart.

 Grade A Milk

 The U.S. Food and Drug Administration (FDA) oversees Grade A milk under the Pasteurized Milk Ordinance (PMO).
 The National Conference on Interstate Milk Shipments (NCIMS), an organization made up of state dairy regulators, meets every two years to discuss and vote on changes to the PMO.
 Interstate Milk Shipment Officers (IMS Officers) conduct surveys of Grade A dairy farms and processing plants to ensure they are in compliance with the requirements of the PMO and related documents.
 The FDA must approve the changes before they become part of the PMO, which sets the federal standards for the Grade A milk program.
 Minnesota has adopted the PMO standards for Grade A milk.

 Manufacturing Grade Milk

 Products such as cheese, butter, and ice cream are produced under manufacturing grade milk requirements.
-Standards for manufacturing grade milk, also known as Grade B, are established and overseen by the United States Department of Agriculture on the federal level and are found in the USDA’s Milk for Manufacturing Purposes and its Production and Processing.
-Minnesota has adopted these standards for manufacturing grade milk
+Standards for manufacturing grade milk, also known as Grade B milk, are established and overseen by the United States Department of Agriculture (USDA) on the federal level and are found in Milk for Manufacturing Purposes and its Production and Processing.
+Minnesota has adopted these standards for manufacturing grade milk.